 Prepaid tuition plans, as you may expect, allow you to prepay tuition and fees at a college at current prices.
 These plans are only available at certain universities, usually public institutions, and often require you to live in the same state.
 A prepaid tuition plan can save you a lot of money, given how much college costs are increasing each year.

 Depending on the state and the 529 plan, you may be able to deduct contributions from state income tax.
 However, if your prepaid tuition plan isn’t guaranteed by the state, you might lose money if the institution runs into financial trouble.
 You also run the risk that your child will choose to go to a school that’s outside the area covered by the plan.

 Coverdell Education Savings Account

 Like a 529 educational savings plan, a Coverdell ESA allows you to set up a savings account for someone under age 18 to pay for qualified education expenses.
 The money can be invested in a variety of stocks, bonds, or other assets, and grows tax-free.

-Unlike with a 529 plan, your contributions are not tax-deductible, and the plan is only available to people who make less than a certain income limit (modified adjusted gross income of $110,000 for an individual, or $220,000 for a married couple filing jointly).
+Your contributions are not tax-deductible, and the plan is only available to people who earn under a certain income threshold.

 UGMA and UTMA Accounts